mbharanya/Learning-Scala/Essential-Scala.md

  implicitly[Example] == implicitExample
 // res: Boolean = true
 ```
 _The implicitly method takes no parameters but has a generic type parameters.
-It returns the implicit match- ing the given type, assuming there is no ambiguity._
+It returns the implicit matching the given type, assuming there is no ambiguity._

 Real world example:
 ```scala